25C-NBOMe: Pharmacodynamics

 25C-NBOMe acts as a serotonin 5-HT_{2} receptor agonist, including of the serotonin 5-HT_{2A} receptor.

+25C-NBOMe has been found to produce neurotoxicity in rodents.
+It has also been found to producing long-lasting social avoidance via hippocampal–prefrontal desynchrony when given repeatedly to adolescent rodents.

 Chemistry

 25C-NBOMe is derived from the psychedelic phenethylamine 2C-C by substitution on the amine with a 2-methoxybenzyl group.
 25C-NBOMe is a clumpy white powder with a notably bitter and metallic taste.

+Analogues

+Analogues of 25C-NBOMe include 2C-C, DOC, 25I-NBOMe, 25B-NBOMe, 25C-NBOH, 25C-NB3OMe, 25C-NB4OMe, and 25C-NBF, among others.

 History

 25C-NBOMe was first described in the scientific literature by Anders Ettrup and colleagues by 2010.

 Society and culture

 Recreational use

 25C-NBOMe has been found on blotter mimics sold as LSD.

 Legal status

 Canada

 As of October 31, 2016; 25C-NBOMe is a controlled substance (Schedule III) in Canada.

 China

 As of October 2015, 25C-NBOMe is a controlled substance in China.

 Czech Republic

 25C-NBOMe is banned in the Czech Republic.

 Israel

 The NBOMe series of psychoactives became controlled in Israel in May, 2013.

 New Zealand

 25C-NBOMe was sold as a designer drug in New Zealand in early 2012, but was withdrawn from sale after a statement by Associate Health Minister Peter Dunne that 25C-NBOMe would be considered to be substantially similar in chemical structure to the illegal hallucinogen DOB, and was therefore a Class C controlled drug analogue.